huiwenhw/huiwenhw.github.io/_posts/2017-03-24-Settingup.md

 	{'% endfor %}
 </ul>
 ```
+Now we have a simple working page hosted on github that displays a list of posts we have!
+YAY!
 There're many other useful stuffs such as the link tag, which allows you to link to a post, page or file in your project!
 Aaaand that's about it!
-The [jekyll docs](https://jekyllrb.com/docs/usage/) were really useful in helping me set up my page.
+Head over to the [jekyll docs](https://jekyllrb.com/docs/usage/) to explore more features.
+It was really useful when I was setting up my page.